 When it comes to our bulging western waistlines, there's a lot we can learn from the diets of other nations.
 Whilst we can learn how not to do food from the USA, over in Japan there's so much we can, ahem, take away from the way they live.

 Just when you start to wonder if the message is starting to get through; if the amazing health, environmental and financial benefits of cycling are starting to hit home, this news breaks...

-This January ticket prices increased by 3.6% –roughly 1% above inflation.
+The new year started out the way it so often does these days, with news that public transport costs are rising once again.
+This January ticket prices increased by 3.6% --roughly 1% above inflation.
 These days even a short commute on the train across Cardiff is going to take a considerable bite out of your annual salary.

 Last Thursday I found myself at the Active Travel Conference held here in Cardiff.
 According to the blurb the conference would “equip practitioners who are involved in the implementation of the Active Travel Act with best practice tools and knowledge.
 It will also connect professionals in other sectors who have shared aims or where there … Continue reading Guest Post: Active Travel Conference 2017 –by @beicwrtaff

 Traffic agency Inrix analysed traffic and congestion in 1,064 cities across 38 countries worldwide, including Cardiff.
 It worked out that the average cost to Cardiff's drivers of being sat in their own congestion was £939 per year.
 You can read Cardiff's scorecard here, but it says that 9% of a driver's time is spent in queues, … Continue reading Traffic jams, congestion, cognitive dissonance…